 Varanasi finds a mention in the epics of Mahabharata and the ancient Hindu scriptures.
 Although the history of the city is lost in its antiquity, it has been glorified and described in the Skanda Purana as Kashi, written nearly 5000 years ago.
 Kashi since then has been a center of education and knowledge.
 While the city is important for the Hindus it also gained importance when Buddha preached his first sermon in Saranath, just 10 km away from Varanasi .

-By the time the Chinese scholars such as Fa Xian and Xian Zhuang had visited Varanasi and written about its advanced and developed culture, the city had already grown into prominence all over India and into its neighbouring countries as the city of Temples, as the city of education and the as the city of spiritual bliss.
-It was renowned as the flourishing centre of religion, education and commerce by the 3rd century A.D.
+By the time the Chinese scholars such as Fa Xian and Xian Zhuang had visited Varanasi and written about its advanced and developed culture, the city had already grown into prominence all over India and into its neighboring countries as the city of Temples, as the city of education and the as the city of spiritual bliss.
+It was renowned as the flourishing center of religion, education, and commerce by the 3rd century A.D.

-Apart from the mornings on the Ghats and rituals at the temples, Varanasi is famous for producing the most beautiful and ethnic silk saris those are world famous.
+Apart from the mornings on the Ghats and rituals at the temples, Varanasi is famous for producing the most beautiful and ethnic silk saris that are world-famous.
 The beetle leaf, the Benarasi paan from the city is equally famous for its pungent taste yet soft structure.

 Varanasi is a haunting city of dignified buildings, although many of them crumbling, glorified by myth and legend.
 An old eternal city sanctified by religion retaining its very special vitality.

-A visit to Varanasi is experience of some kind.
-For some its self discovery, for others its salvation while for some it's just an ancient city and few unlucky ones who carry back nothing but only worst of the memories from the city.
+A visit to Varanasi is the experience of some kind.
+For some its self-discovery, for others its salvation while for some it's just an ancient city and few unlucky ones who carry back nothing but only worst of the memories from the city.